USEFUL INFORMATION2022 Future Class Dates*:

 - Equipment Needed: Buckle or martingale collar and a 6-foot leash

 does not require the owner of the dog to perform with precision.
-These 6-week classes and testing are usually held in the fall.
+These 6-week classes and testing are usually held in the early Spring and Fall.

 Class enrollment is not required to test.
 You can also click here to learn more about the program and the components of the